legislation/data-documentation/formats/overview.md

 We provide the following types of document as PDF:

- * dynamically generated PDFs of legislation available as XML;
+ * dynamically generated PDFs of legislation, derived from the enacted or revised XML;
  * static PDFs of legislation as enacted, made, created or adopted;
  * static PDFs of certain revised legislation, such as DWP legislation and legislation originating from the EU;
  * static PDFs of associated documents such as Impact Assessments and Correction slips.